-Chicken potstickers are stuffed with a flavorful spicy chicken filling and baked entirely on a sheet pan instead of fried for easy cleanup!
-Pair these potstickers with a ginger dipping sauce for an incredible appetizer or side dish.
+These potstickers are stuffed with a flavorful spicy chicken filling and baked entirely on a sheet pan instead of frying for easy cleanup!
+Pair these spicy chicken potstickers with a ginger dipping sauce for an incredible appetizer or side dish.

-These are currently the favorite app in our house.
-They’re seriously SO much fun to make and taste like they came from a fancy Asian restaurant.
+Unsurprisingly, these potstickers are currently the favorite app in our house.
+They’re seriously such a fun cooking project and taste like they came from a fancy Asian restaurant.

-- An incredibly crispy potsticker exterior (that we’re achieving without frying!)
+- Super crispy potsticker exterior (that we’re achieving without frying!)

-- A sweet, salty, and spicy ginger dipping sauce
+- A sweet and spicy ginger dipping sauce

 (scroll to the bottom of the post for the full recipe!)